Doctor of Philosophy (PhD)

 The Doctor of Philosophy (PhD) typically takes about four years to complete.

-The purpose of the graduate seminars is to provide graduate students with exposure to a variety of research projects and activities in order to enrich their academic experience.
-The seminars also provide the department members with an opportunity to familiarize themselves with all graduate students within the department and learn about each student’s research activities.
-Finally, the seminars provide the students with an opportunity to develop skills in presentation and discussion of research topics in a public forum.
-It is intended that seminars will be conducted on a continuing basis appropriate to the complement of students within the department.
+The purpose of the graduate seminar is to provide graduate students with exposure to a variety of research projects and activities in order to enrich their academic experience.
+The seminar also provides the department members with an opportunity to familiarize themselves with all the graduate students within the department and learn about each student’s research activities.
+Finally, the seminar provides student with an opportunity to develop skills in presentation and discussion of research topics in a public forum.
+The seminar is run as a one-day research conference every April.

-PhD students are required to complete at least two seminar presentations during the duration of the residency period.
+PhD candidates are required to complete at least two seminar presentations during the duration of the residency period, while attending every year while registered in the program.

-- Research based Master’s degree from a recognized college or university
+- Thesis-based research Master’s degree from a recognized college or university

 - English proficiency minimums: